|

 A: No, not everything.
 In 2013 our Unit 376 held an Open House.
 It showcased all the many things that the entire Legion does from the history of the Post (and American Legion’s development) to the Boys’ and Girls’ State.
 We had one table simply devoted to the many ways we use the US flag!
 Our Miss Poppy was there wearing her official sash, Boys State delegates were there to answer questions, and everything was in patriotic red, white and blue.

-Speaking of patriotic, we wouldn’t miss marching in Oxford’s Memorial Day parade and on Veterans Day we help hold an honorary service at the Post.
+Speaking of patriotic, we enjoyed marching in Oxford’s Memorial Day parade (in years past) and on Veterans Day we help hold an honorary service at the Post.

 Q: Does the ALA have to help the Legionnaires with their projects?